mittnamnkenny/galleriet/README.md

   - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework used for styling and to build responsive web pages.
   - [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze page load.
   - [Django:](https://www.djangoproject.com/) Main Python framework used in the development.
+  - [ElephantSQL](https://www.elephantsql.com) PostgreSQL database as a Service.
   - [Font Awesome:](https://fontawesome.com/) Used throughout the site to add icons for aesthetic and UX purposes.
   - [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git and to create the Kanban board used for this project.
   - [Gmail:](https://www.google.com/intl/sv/gmail/about/) Galleriet's main mail account.
   - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.
-  - [Heroku PostgreSQL:](https://www.heroku.com/postgres) The database used for this application.
+  - [Heroku PostgreSQL:](https://www.heroku.com/postgres) The former database used for this application.
   - [HTML Validator:](https://validator.w3.org/) Check your code for HTML validation.
   - [JSHint:](https://jshint.com/) Check code for JavaScript validation.
   - [jQuery:](https://jquery.com/) JavaScript library.